Mavi2001/mavi-edu-website/README.md

 # mavi-edu-website
 This is made by using html, css and javascript.
 # Web development
-Content about coputer science engineering
+Content about Computer Science Engineering